Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 After the inspection, you should receive a detailed, written estimate, not just a verbal quote.
 This document is critical because it outlines exactly what you’re paying for.
 It should clearly break down the costs for labor and materials, specify the brands and types of products being used, and define the full scope of work, including tear-off of the old roof, installation, and site cleanup.
 Customers consistently value contractors who are upfront about costs early in the process.
 A clear, itemized estimate shows that a company is transparent and organized, which is a great sign of the quality you can expect from their work.
 You can even use a roofing cost calculator beforehand to get a general idea of the budget.

-Project Timelines and Communication
+Discussing Timelines and Communication Plans

 A professional estimate will also include a projected timeline.
 While weather can cause delays in the Pacific Northwest, a contractor should be able to provide a clear start date and an estimated completion window.
 Ask about their communication process, too.
 Will you have a dedicated project manager?
 How will they keep you updated on progress or any unexpected issues?
 Customers often highlight that having a job “done on time without any delays” and receiving professional customer service are key to a positive experience.
 Clear communication is the foundation of a smooth, stress-free roofing project, so make sure your contractor has a solid plan in place.